 The plan for Tlaib to give the additional response was ripped by liberal HBO host of “Real Time,” Bill Maher.

 “Now, I’ve always seen the opposition party give a rebuttal.
 This is from the same party.
-This is like sacking your own quarterback,” he said on Friday.
+This is like sacking your own quarterback,” he on Friday.
 “I don’t know, maybe she’s gonna say some nice things about Joe, but basically it’s to present- … bad idea for the Democrats?”